bahorn/klude2/README.md

 This is an updated and simplified version of my project `klude`.

+This repo supports / tested on the following distros for the loader:
+* Ubuntu 22.04
+* Ubuntu 24.04
+* Fedora 40

-This repo only supports Ubuntu 22.04 and 24.04, but I have tested the resulting kSHELFs on various kernel versions built with easylkb[1] via another loader project.
+I have tested the resulting kSHELFs on various kernel versions built with easylkb[1] via another loader project.
+Only thing to note in that case is be aware of kernel changes, i.e vmalloc becoming a macro in 6.10, etc.

 ## Usage